Dylan Crossey inquest halted as police ordered to reopen case against driver

 He said that the reconstruction ordered by him had “provided considerable new evidence and insight into the case.

-“Therefore I will adjourn the inquest and notify the DPP that he should reconsider the prosecution of David Harwood for gross negligent manslaughter.
+“Therefore I will adjourn the inquest and notify the DPP that he should reconsider the prosecution of David Harwood for gross negligence manslaughter.

 “It will take time for the police to complete the enquiries they will need.”